-Member of the American Osteopathic Association

-Fellow of the American Association of Clinical Endocrinologists Fellow of the American College of Osteopathic Internists.
-Doctorate of Oesteopathic Medicine

-Other listed company Directorships (last 3 years) None
+Member of the American Osteopathic Association Fellow of the American Association of Clinical Endocrinologists Fellow of the American College of Osteopathic Internists Doctorate of Osteopathic Medicine Other listed company Directorships (last 3 years) None

-Relevant interest in Shares and performance rights Shares 4,100 Performance Rights -
+Shares: 4,100 Performance Rights: -

-INFORMATION ON COMPANY SECRETARY DARREN KEAMY
+INFORMATION ON COMPANY SECRETARY

-Company Secretary, Chief Financial Officer
+DARREN KEAMY Company Secretary, Chief Financial Officer Qualifications: BComm, CPA

-Qualifications: BComm, CPA,

 Mr Keamy, a Certified Practicing Accountant, joined CLINUVEL in November 2005 and became Chief Financial Officer of the Group in 2006.
 He has previously worked in key management accounting and commercial roles in Amcor Limited and has experience working in Europe in financial regulation and control within the banking and retail pharmaceutical industries.
-He has overseen the financial management of the Group since 2005, played a role in raising AUD\$95 million in capital, and assisted the steering of the Group from a loss-making, pre-revenue position to a commercially focussed profitable enterprise.
+He has overseen the financial management of the Group since 2005, played a role in raising AU\$95 million in capital, and assisted the steering of the Group from a lossmaking, pre-revenue position to a commercially focussed profitable enterprise.